algomezmunoz/PhoneAPP/README.md

 docker run -d --link mongo  -p 3000:3000 phone-app
 ```

-Know we have the container up and runing to go.
+Know we have the container up and running to go.

 ### Start and Stop Containers

-For stoping and starting the containers, we have to know the id of each one.
+For stopping and starting the containers, we have to know the id of each one.

 So we have to launch the next command: